 To get divorced, you must first have ‘grounds’ for divorce.
 Saying you have “grounds for divorce” simply means you have a legally recognized reason to get divorced.
 “Irreconcilable Differences” is one such reason.
-Other grounds for divorce vary from state to state, but can include such things as adultery, abandonment, mental cruelty, and more.
+Other grounds for divorce vary from state to state.
+Normally those grounds include things like adultery, abandonment, mental cruelty, and more.

-The types of grounds for divorce that will be available to you will depend on the state you live in.
+The grounds for divorce that will be available to you will depend on the state you live in.
 Illinois used to have many different grounds for divorce.
 As of January 1, 2016, only one ground for divorce remains in the state of Illinois: irreconcilable differences.
-There is now no other way you can get divorced in Illinois, other than to get divorced based simply upon irreconcilable differences.
+What that means is that in Illinois, the only way to get divorced is based upon irreconcilable differences.

 What Does Irreconcilable Differences Mean?

-In divorce, the term “irreconcilable differences” is a broad term that basically means that you and your spouse don’t get along.
+In divorce, the term “irreconcilable differences” basically means that you and your spouse don’t get along.
 It doesn’t have a lot of special requirements.
-To get divorced based upon irreconcilable differences you don’t have to prove to the judge that your marriage is a mess and there is no hope it could ever be saved.
-Having irreconcilable differences simply means, in your eyes (or your spouse’s eyes), your marriage is broken and you believe it can not be fixed.
+To get divorced based upon irreconcilable differences you don’t have to prove that your marriage is a disaster.
+All you have to prove is that your marriage is broken and you believe it can not be fixed.
 That’s it.

 Don’t We Have to Be Living Separately to Get Divorced?

-Each state has its own list of grounds for divorce, which usually include things such as adultery, bigamy, excessive drug or alcohol abuse, mental or physical cruelty, and desertion.
-Each ground for divorce has certain requirements which you must satisfy in order to obtain a divorce based upon that “ground.”
+Each state has its own list of grounds for divorce.
+Those lists usually include things such as adultery, bigamy, excessive drug or alcohol abuse, mental or physical cruelty, and desertion.
+Each ground for divorce has certain requirements.
+You must satisfy the requirements in order to obtain a divorce based upon that “ground.”

-Some grounds require you to be separated from your spouse for a particular period of time in order to qualify for a divorce based upon those grounds.
+Some grounds require you to be separated from your spouse for a particular period of time.
 Other grounds for divorce have no separation requirement.

-Each state may also have different rules for what you have to prove in order to show the court that you qualify for a divorce based upon whatever “ground” you are claiming.
+Each state may also have different rules for what you have to prove to qualify for a divorce.
 Before you file for divorce, it is important that you know the laws of your state so that you can file for divorce using one of the grounds for divorce that your state recognizes.